Quick Summary:

 Frequently Asked Questions About Suffolk County Workers’ Compensation

 Navigating a Workers’ Compensation claim can raise many questions.
-Here, we answer some of the most frequently asked ones:
+Here, we answer some of the most frequently asked of them:

 What if my Workers’ Compensation claim is denied?

 If your claim is denied, don’t hesitate to appeal.
 You have the right to fight the decision through the New York Department of Industrial Accidents (DIA).
-An experienced Workers’ Compensation attorney can guide you through the appeals process and ensure your rights are protected.
+An Workers’ Compensation attorney serving Suffolk County can guide you through the appeals process and ensure your rights are protected.

 How long will it take to receive benefits?